Graceful Friends: Synopsis

 The peaceful life btw a group of friends who've known each other for 2 decades is suddenly blown up when a murder takes place.

 Ahn Goong-chul (Yoo Jun-sang) has a seemingly perfect life with his beautiful wife and son.
 He works diligently for a food franchise company and is a loving husband and father to his family.
 Goong-chul's wife, Nam Jung-hae (Song Yoon-ah) is a psychiatrist who works in a family hospital.
 She is intelligent and beautiful but hides a dark past from her husband.
 Jung-hae gets entangled in a blackmailing scheme.

 Jung Jae-hoon (Bae Soo-bin) is a divorced urologist with a wealthy family background.
 He lives alone and seems to have a mysterious side.
 He has a past connection to Nam Jung-hae, of which Ahn Goong-chul is ignorant.

 Jo Hyung-woo (Kim Sung-oh) is an adult film director who is often mockingly called the "Bong Joon-ho" of the adult film industry.
 His dream is to become a mainstream big budget film director but he has never had any luck in achieving his goal.
 He is married to Kang Kyung-ja (Kim Hye-eun) who is a former adult film actress and now runs a luxury bar.
 He is very dependent on his wife's income.
 Kang Kyung-ja has a pro-golfer son named Kang Ji-wook.

 Park Choon-bok (Jung Suk-yong) is an insurance company worker and part-time worker at a foreign car dealership.
 His wife Yoo Eun-sil (Lee In-hye) is a housewife and they have a daughter named Park Pu-reum.
 He looks comparatively older than his friends and wife, and people often mistakenly think he is his daughter's grandfather.
 He struggles financially but his wife is very supportive.

 Cheon Man-shik (Kim Won-hae) is a City Hall Tax Collection Division official with a wife and a teenage daughter.
-He is quiet and polite and suffers from depression.
+He is quiet and polite and has depression.
 He and Ahn Goong-chul were roommates in college and consider each other best friends.
 He has been hiding a secret from his family and friends which is revealed only after his death.

 Baek Hae-sook (Han Eun-jung) used to be friends with the five and they all used to have a crush on her in college.
 For some reason, she had to drop out of college and wasn't in touch with any of them until Man-shik's funeral.
 She buys a restaurant near the housing society where the five friends live, and seems to have a mysterious agenda.